pemo-ml/pemo-ml.github.io/content/EarthMoversDistance.md

 $$ D_{EMD}(S_{1},S_{2}) = \min_{\phi: S_{1} \to S_{2} } \frac{1}{|S_{1}|} \sum_{x \in S_{1}} \| x - \phi(x) \|_{2}$$

 The function $\phi$ is a bijection (this also implies that $D_{EMD}$ is only defined for $|S_{1}| = |S_{2}|$).
 This can be seen as a matching between points in $S_{1}$ to points in $S_{2}$.
 The matching with the minimal euclidean distance therefore describes the Earth Mover's distance.
 A common interpretation of the Earth Mover's distance describes the measure as the minimum amount of work needed to spread a mass of earth collected in piles to fill a set of holes in the same given space [[4](#cvonline_emd),[5](#translocation)].
-In this interpretation work is determined both by weight of the earth moved and the distance that the earth had to be moved to fill the holes.
+In this interpretation work is determined both by the weight of the earth moved and the distance that the earth had to be moved to fill the holes.

 ## References